Benghalem/Benghalem/README.md

 Here are a few technologies I’ve been working with recently:

 * Proficient in HTML, CSS, JavaScript, and React
-* Knowledgeable in DevOps tools such as Docker and Kubernetes
+* Knowledgeable in DevOps tools such as Docker & Kubernetes and Cloud (AWS)
 * Familiar with Agile development methodologies
 * Strong problem-solving and analytical skills
 * Excellent communication and teamwork abilities